archguard/rfcs/README.md

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the React core team.
+Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the ArchGuard core team.

 The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the project.